The Thaumatorium:

 Haskell's fold functions explained

-Protip: Use https://repl.it/ to run your own little test programs, yes they support other languages than Haskell too.
+Protip: Use https://repl.it/ to run your own little test programs.
+Yes, they support other languages than Haskell as well.

-Haskell’s fold functions are Higher Order and Recursive functions (if you’ve read Types (or classes) of Haskell functions, you’ll know what that is) where it takes a function, a first/final item (more on this later), a list of things and returns a single reduces item.
+Haskell’s fold functions are Higher Order and Recursive functions.
+If you’ve read Types (or classes) of Haskell functions, you’ll know what that is.
+These functions take a function, a first/final item (more on this later), a list of things, and return a single reduced item.

 Foldr